Kočevje: Germans of Kočevje

 They first settled in Carniola around 1330 from the German lands of Tyrol and Carinthia and maintained their German identity and language during their 600 years of isolation.
 They cleared the vast forests of the region and established villages and towns.
 In 1809, they resisted French occupation in the 1809 Gottscheer Rebellion.
 With the end of the Habsburg monarchy in 1918, Gottschee became a part of the new Kingdom of Yugoslavia.
 The Gottscheer thus went from being part of the ruling ethnicity of Austria-Hungary (and the ruling group in the estates of the province of Carniola itself) to an ethnic minority in a large Slavic state.
 With the onset of the Second World War and the Invasion of Yugoslavia their situation was worsened further.

 Landmarks

-The parish church in the city is dedicated to Saint Bartholomew (Sveti Jernej) and belongs to the Roman Catholic Diocese of Novo Mesto.
+The parish church in the town is dedicated to Saint Bartholomew (Sveti Jernej) and belongs to the Roman Catholic Diocese of Novo Mesto.
 It is a Neo-Romanesque building erected between 1887 and 1903 on the site of an earlier church.